luau-lang/luau/rfcs/require-by-string.md

 Although `fopen`/`_wfopen` can handle both relative (to CWD) and absolute paths, the second approach makes more sense for our use case.
 We already need absolute paths for caching, as explained in the "Caching" section, so we might as well generate these absolute paths during the path resolution stage.
 With the first approach, we would need to call `realpath` to convert the relative-to-CWD path into an absolute path for caching, which is an unnecessary extra step.

-The second approach is also easier to implement.
-In order to implement the first approach, we would need to constantly keep track of the relationship between the current working directory and the requiring file in order to translate paths correctly.
-With the second approach, we can safely ignore the location of the current working directory: everything will be relative to the absolute path of the requiring file.

-Using the second approach for the example above, we know that the absolute path to the requiring file is `"/Users/johndoe/project/requirer.luau`.
-To find `"./sibling"`, we can simply traverse the requiring file's absolute path to arrive at `"/Users/johndoe/project/sibling.luau`.
-This logic is fairly easy to implement (for example, if `".."`, move up one directory).
+However, for security reasons, we don't want to expose absolute paths directly to Luau scripts (for example, through `debug.info`).
+To prevent this, even though we will cache and read files by absolute path (which helps reduce cache misses), the `chunkname` used to load code [here](https://github.com/Roblox/luau/blob/e25de95445f2d635a125ab463426bb7fda017093/CLI/Repl.cpp#L152) will be the file's path relative to the current working directory.
+This way, the output of `debug.info` will be unaffected by this RFC's proposed changes.

+- In the example above, the requiring file's stored `chunkname` would be `"../../requirer.luau"`, and its cache key would be `"/Users/johndoe/project/requirer.luau"` (was set when it was required).
+- When resolving the path `"./sibling"`, we would apply this to `"../../requirer.luau"`, obtaining the relative-to-cwd path `"../../sibling.luau"`.
+- This would become the `chunkname` of `sibling.luau` during loading.
+- This would then be converted to an absolute path `"/Users/johndoe/project/sibling"` for caching by resolving it relative to the CWD.

+In the case of an aliased path, it doesn't make sense to make the path relative to the CWD.
+In this case, the alias would remain in the `chunkname` to prevent leaking any absolute paths.

 #### Where to begin traversal